tripper333/Q-Zeno-LLM-Mapper/README.md

 ### 🔁 ASC Loop Preview (Text-to-SQL)

-When enabled, the app shows an **Active Semantic Compilation (ASC)** sketch — a basic simulated SQL command based on your query:
+When enabled, the app shows an toy example sketch — a basic simulated SQL command based on your query:

 ```sql
 -- Example Output